 Our operating subsidiary, U.S. Silica Company ("U.S. Silica"), has been named as a defendant in various product liability claims alleging silica exposure causing silicosis.
-During the year ended December 31, 2019, 2018 and 2017, one, twenty and zero claims, respectively, were brought against U.S. Silica.
-As of December 31, 2019, there were 58 active silica-related products liability claims pending in which U.S. Silica is a defendant.
+During the years ended December 31, 2020, 2019 and 2018, one, one and twenty claims, respectively, were brought against U.S. Silica.
+As of December 31, 2020, there were 52 active silica-related products liability claims pending in which U.S. Silica is a defendant.
 Although the outcomes of these claims cannot be predicted with certainty, in the opinion of management, it is not reasonably possible that the ultimate resolution of these matters will have a material adverse effect on our financial position or results of operations that exceeds the accrual amounts.

 We have recorded estimated liabilities for these claims in other long-term obligations as well as estimated recoveries under the indemnity agreement and an estimate of future recoveries under insurance in other assets on our consolidated balance sheets.
-As of both December 31, 2019 and 2018, other non-current assets included zero for insurance for third-party products liability claims and other long-term obligations included \$0.9 million and \$0.9 million, respectively, for third-party products liability claims.
+As of both December 31, 2020 and 2019, other non-current assets included zero for insurance for third-party products liability claims and other long-term obligations included \$1.0 million and \$0.9 million, respectively, for third-party products liability claims.